 PRACTICING SUSTAINABLE FORESTRY

 We know forests can be managed sustainably, forever.
 As one of the world's oldest and largest private timberland owners, we've been growing, harvesting and regrowing forests for more than a century.
-Our goal is to ensure a sustainable supply of wood for our customers, while protecting the other important benefits forests provide, such as clean water, clean air and habitat for wildlife, and we've been proving it’s possible for a very long time.
+Our goal is to ensure a sustainable supply of wood for our customers, while protecting the other important benefits forests provide, such as clean water, clean air and habitat for wildlife — and we have been proving it is possible for a very long time.

 We advocated for legislation in 1925 to encourage reforestation after harvest, which was an uncommon practice at the time.

-In 1937, we began research into sustainable yield forestry, which ensures harvesting doesn't diminish the forest's ability to provide the same volume in the future.
+In 1937, we began research into sustainable yield forestry, which ensures harvesting does not diminish the forest's ability to provide the same volume in the future.

 In 1938, we were one of the first companies to plant tree seedlings.
 From this effort, a new crop was born, and Weyerhaeuser's tree-planting era began.

 In 1941, we established the first certified tree farm in the United States, located on 120,000 acres of harvested and fire-burned land in Washington state.

 We planted our 2 billionth seedling in 1986.
 The seedling was planted in the blast zone of Mount St. Helens to commemorate the completion of a restoration effort in which 18 million seedlings were planted in the years following the eruption.

 On average, we plant 140 to 150 million seedlings per year in our harvested sites, equivalent to almost four trees per second.

 A hundred percent of our forests are certified to independent, third-party forest management standards.